8 Tax Benefits of Real Estate Investing

 8. FICA Tax Breaks for Self-Employed Real Estate Business Owners

 Self-employed taxpayers must pay 15.3% of their earned income for Federal Insurance Contributions Act (FICA) taxes, also known as the payroll tax.
 If you have an employer, they are responsible for paying half of your FICA taxes.
-Since money earned from rental income isn't classified as earned income, real estate property owners with rental income aren't responsible for making FICA contributions.
+Since money earned from rental income isn't classified as earned income, real estate property owners aren't responsible for making FICA contributions from their rental income.

 Tax Benefits & Gatsby Investment

-today to learn more about how Gatsby Investments could help you get involved in exciting and potentially lucrative real estate investments.
+You can explore our investment offerings online or contact us to learn more about how Gatsby Investments can help you get involved in lucrative real estate investments with tax breaks!

 Investment opportunities